gdidetroit/intro-ruby/README.md

 # Intro to Ruby

 The slides for this course can be viewed [here](http://cherimarie.github.io/gdi-ruby)

 This is an Intro to Ruby course, intended for eventual inclusion in the Girl Develop It Core Curriculum.
-All material by Cheri Allen and Heather Moore.
+Original material by Cheri Allen and Heather Moore.
+Adapted by Julie Cameron.
 Thanks to Chris Pine and Sandi Metz for inspirational books.

 The course is meant to be taught in 5 two-hour sections.
 Each of the slides and practice files are customizable according to the needs of a given class or audience.

 ## Classes

-### Class 0
+### Setup (Class 0)

 Installfest & Intro to Command Line